 Are meals provided?

-Meals are not provided, but there will be two community kitchens with sinks, propane stoves and food-preparation tables located near the camping areas.
+Meals are not provided, but there will be a community kitchen with sink, propane stoves and food-preparation tables located near the camping areas.
 We also have a primitive kitchen (stocked with appropriate cooking implements), which is set up for cooking with fire only.
-No fires are permitted at individual campsites, but you could bring your own propane stove to cook on.
+No fires are permitted at individual campsites (local fire regulations due to the drought), but you could bring your own propane stove to cook on.

 Can I buy food on-site?

-There will be food trucks and other vendors on-site selling breakfast, lunch, dinner, and snack foods, but remember–they have a limited supply!
+There will be food trucks and other vendors on-site selling breakfast, lunch, dinner, and snack foods.

 Is there drinking water on-site?

-I expect everyone to clean up after themselves and each other, both during the event and when packing up to leave.
-I want to see the same beautiful land after the event as it was before, unmarred by the human footprint.
-There will be recycling and composting bins in various locations.
-Please use them.
-And above all: Pack it in, pack it out!
+We expect everyone to clean up after themselves and each other, both during the event and when packing up to leave.
+We want to see the same beautiful land after the event as it was before, unmarred by the human footprint.
+Pack it in, pack it out!

 What is the camping set-up like?

 We have an abundance of flat camping!
-Many great forested areas have been selectively cleared out to make more room for more comfortable spots.
+Some forested areas have been selectively cleared out to make more room for more comfortable spots.
 You are free to camp anywhere on the premises within a few guidelines.
-You may camp in the woods if you like.
-Field camping has expanded down toward the main event area and includes flatter and more accessible camping options.
-And we have a designated area for Family Camping, which is at a distance from the loud drumming.
-Sorry, but fires are not permitted at individual campsites even if you have a firepan.
+Please do not camp near workshop sites.
+You may camp in the woods or field.
+We will have some designated camping for family camping.

 Please have your gear packed in such a way that you can easily walk it in to your camping site.
-We recommend backpacks, bags, Rubbermaid containers, wagons, rolling carts, luggage carts, or anything that consolidates your belongings to a few carry-able items, especially if you plan to camp way up the hill or any large distance from the registration tent and main activity areas.
+We recommend backpacks, bags, Rubbermaid containers, and wagons with off-road tires.